 What is an Interpersonal Type of Speech Context?

-Intrapersonal types of Speech Context refers to communication that centers in one person where the speaker acts both as the sender and the receiver of message.
+Intrapersonal types of Speech Context refers to communication that centers on one person where the speaker acts both as the sender and the receiver of the message.

 What is Public Speech Context in Types of Speech Context?